 Getting out of debt can be a tricky proposition.
 However, it is also a task that a lot of people like to tackle at the outset of the new year.

 Eliminating debt is often a long and painful process, but it is sure to go more smoothly if you take the time to outline a careful strategy for how to do it.
 Additionally, as you analyze your finances, you are sure to find many different ways in which you can hope to address any debt issues you have.

 However, generally speaking, there are two moves with which you should start: look for additional income and prioritize your debts.

 Finding Additional Income

 Finding additional income is easier said than done.
 However, one good place to start is to look into stable investment opportunities.
 This, too, is easier said than done, but there are alternative investments available that offer you some stabilization options with relatively low risk.

-Investing in precious metal allows you to switch your finances from currency to the resource itself, which in turn can save you from depreciating currency value that so often accompanies shaky economies.
-In this way, investing in gold may be able to save you from losing value on your money, and as other investors all over the world buy gold as well, it can gradually make you money, if the price of gold should rise.
+Investing in precious metals allows you to switch your finances from currency to the resource itself, which in turn can save you from depreciating currency value that so often accompanies shaky economies.
+In this way, investing in gold may be able to save you from losing value on your money, and as other investors all over the world buy gold as well, it can gradually make you money if the price of gold should rises.